-Base salary is the guaranteed element of an employee's annual cash compensation.
 The Committee seeks to set the base salaries of our named executive officers at competitive levels as compared to similarly situated executives in our select peer group, but also takes into account the named executive officer's skill set and the value of that skill set.
 The Committee makes a subjective decision regarding any changes in base salary based on these factors and the data from our select peer group.
 The Committee does not systematically assign weights to any of the factors it considers, and may, in its discretion, ignore any factors or deem any one factor to have greater importance for a particular executive officer.
 Base salary adjustments generally take effect in the middle of our fiscal year.
-After considering the factors described above, in March 2016, the Committee increased the annual base salary for Mr. TJ Lee and Mr. WM.
-Lee by 72,296,000 Korean won (or an annual base salary of
+After considering the factors described above, in 2017, the Committee did not make any other changes to the base salaries of our named executive officers.